PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Case Study

 \section{Case Study}

 Table \ref{tb:case} shows an example of ESConv and the responses generated from PoKE and other SOTA models.
 From the seeker's situation, we can know the seeker has emotional stress of breaking up with his partner, and he is asking for suggestions.
 BlenderBot-Joint directly provide a suggestion, but it is not suitable or commonly used.
-MISC infers that seeing a therapist may help overcome the problem, but it does not combine its own experience.
+MISC uses the COMET to infer the commonsense that seeing a therapist may help overcome the problem and utilizes it for guiding generation, but it does not combine its own experience.
 The gold reference shares his solutions of getting rid of emotional stress.
 Compared with them, PoKE makes a better response thanks to latent variable and prior knowledge.
 PoKE expresses a mixed strategy smoothly, i.e. affirming the seeker before sharing advice.
 Additionally, PoKE utilizes abundant reference information about strategy expression and suggestions from exemplars explicitly or implicitly.
-For instance, (1) "I can definitely..." expresses the strategy of \textit{Affirmation and Reassurance} by explicitly referring to the sentence pattern of the first exemplar, and (2) "get outside ..." as well as "think about ..." implicitly incorporate the suggestions of the last exemplar into the response.
+For instance, (1) ``I can definitely..." expresses the strategy of \textit{Affirmation and Reassurance} by explicitly referring to the sentence pattern of the first exemplar, and (2) ``get outside ..." as well as ``think about ..." implicitly incorporate the suggestions of the last exemplar into the response.
 Besides, we visualize the correlation between the prior knowledge of strategy and the predicted strategy distribution in Figure \ref{fig:distribution}, which is detailed in Appendix \ref{app:transition}.